sidusit/smartImageToPdf/README.md

 # smartImageToPdf
 ## Converts a nested folder of images into pdf
-Useful when you have collected certain images or notes and want to convert that content into a single pdf.
+Useful when you have collected certain images or notes and want to convert that content into a single pdf. <br>
-### See the example subject folder it requires. one can create as manu subfolder as needed
+See the example subject folder it requires.
+One can create as many subfolder/subchapters as needed.

 ## Libraries required
 from fpdf import FPDF <br>